mrosata/aws-promjs/README.md

 #### <i class="icon-refresh"></i> Feel free to contribute lists of method names

 Since you should only need a list of the method names in an AWS Service object to convert it.
-If you compile a list of all the method names in an object feel free to send it over to [mrosata1984@gmail.com] and I will add it.
-I'd like to create a regex to parse the names from the AWS docs.
+If you compile a list of all the method names in an object feel free to send it over to [mrosata1984@gmail.com] and I will try to add it.

 [mrosata1984@gmail.com]:mailto:mrosata1984@gmail.com